 The operating procedure recommends that local areas/practices should allocate staff to patients with symptoms of COVID-19 or other groups, where possible.
 This should also apply to home visiting teams.
 However the guidance acknowledges that this may be difficult in some areas.

 Staff should wear the currently advised PPE and all PPE should be disposed of as clinical waste.

 For guidance on when to consider hospital admission for COVID-19 see NICE's guidance here.

 NHS England has said that all care that can be done remotely should be done this way.

-- NHS England has produced guidance on how to establish a remote 'total triage' model in general practice here.
-It has also produced guidance for GP practices on remote working here.
+- NHS England has produced guidance for GP practices on remote working here.